 It automatically falls on HR recruitment teams to get really strategic in uncertain economic times like the ‘20s have been so far.

 The outlook continues to yoyo almost daily.
-And it’s vitally important to be able to leverage HR insights from your HR analytics data, to make smarter decisions, to weather the storm, and come out fighting on the other side.
+And it’s vitally important to be able to leverage HR insights from your people analytics data, to make smarter decisions, to weather the storm, and come out fighting on the other side.

 For example, one week you might be focusing on recruitment, retention and upskilling your existing people.
 And the next week, you might be having conversations around potential layoffs.
 And let’s not overlook the fact that some businesses go through the roof during tough times.
 If your business is one of them, you might be facing high volume and high velocity recruitment.
 It’s that unpredictable.